-VI.
-Asset Allocation Policy
+VII.
+Asset Allocation and Portfolio Construction Asset Allocation Policy

-Asset Allocation and Portfolio Construction
+Accet Allocation and Portfolio Construction Asset Allocation Policy

-- A. The Board recognizes that establishing an appropriate strategic asset allocation (SAA) portfolio is critical to the long-term success of the investment program, as asset allocation is the single biggest determinant of the expected risk and return of the Plan. - B. In arriving at the SAA, the Board shall follow a building block approach whereby it approves a series of benchmark portfolios, each offering expected risk and return characteristics that are preferable to the one before it.
-This building block approach is further explained below: - 1.
-Liability Benchmark Portfolio (LBP).
+The Board recognizes that establishing an appropriate strategic asset allocation portfolio (SAAP) portfolio is critical to the long-term success of the investment program[nvestment Program, as asset allocation is the single biggest determinant of the expected risk and return of the Plan.
+The Plan's current A SAAP consisting of the followingincluding detail of asset classes exposures and targets is shownlocated in Appendix A.

+2) In arriving at the SAA, the Board shall follow a building block approach whereby it approves a series of benchmark portfolios, each offering expected risk and return characteristics that are preferable to the one before it.
+This building block approach is further explained below:

+- Liability Benchmark Portfolio (LBP).
 As the first step in the portfolio construction process, the Board shall approve a LBP.
 The LBP is the portfolio that offers the lowest possible expected funding risk, where funding risk is defined as the risk that assets will grow at a slower rate than the system's liabilities.
 The LBP is expected to consist solely of bonds that match the duration of the liabilities. - 2.
 Low-Cost Passive Portfolio (LCPP).
 If the Board believes a portfolio can be constructed that offers expected return/risk characteristics that are preferable to those of the LBP, but does not wish to invest significant resources in staff and consultants, the Board would then approve a LCPP.
 The LCPP would be simple to construct and implement and would consist only of public market asset classes managed on a passive basis.
 It would exclude private market asset classes and hedge funds, which are complex and costlier to implement. - 3.
 Strategic Asset Allocation Portfolio (SAAP).
-If the Board believes an even more diversified portfolio would enhance the risk-adjusted return characteristics of the Plan and justify a meaningful investment in staff and consulting resources, the Board would then develop and approve an SAAP.
+If the Board believes an even more diversified portfolio would enhance the risk adjusted return characteristics of the Plan and justify a meaningful investment in staff and consulting resources, the Board would then develop and approve an SAAP.
 The SAAP would be more complex than the LCPP because it would likely include private market asset classes and/or hedge funds.
-The staff and consulting resources required to manage such a portfolio would significantly increase the cost and administrative complexity of the Plan. - 4.
-Investable Benchmark Portfolio (IBP).
-The Benchmark Portfolio would include the same underlying benchmarks as the SAAP, but would use a beginning-of-month weight for each asset class.
-This will account for weighting differences to the SAAP in asset classes that take more than one year to invest (private markets asset classes). - C. The Board believes the above building-block approach represents a thoughtful way of approaching its asset allocation decisions, as it makes each step in the portfolio construction process clear and explicit.
-It also requires the Board to consider and confirm the rationale for accepting the potential incremental risk, complexity and cost introduced by moving from one portfolio model to the next.
-Their relative merits would include evaluation on a net-of-expenses basis. - D. The benchmarks approved by the Board as of the date of this document, and the expected return of each, are described below:
+The staff and consulting resources required to manage such a portfolio would significantly increase the cost and administrative complexity of the Plan.